 By day three her breath, which blew in a soft caress upon my arrival, had turned into a gale force that permeated all the pores in my body.
 It was not an icy wind, but a penetrating one meant to awaken that which we tend to keep still not because of peace, but because of a choice to ignore.

 So I welcomed her air and felt the exhilaration of life stirring through time.
-Nights turned restless and I woke often to hear her constant cry as she tried to rip the shudders of my house open.
+Nights turned restless and I woke often to hear her constant cry as she tried to rip the shudders of my the house where I was staying open.

 What do you want from me?
 What are you trying to tell me?
 I found myself asking the divine mother, knowing the answers were held in the mirror of my dreams.
 They showed me the walls that needed to be brought down, and the shadows held through fear opened to the raw, untamed element of air.
 The spiral like a hurricane bringing me ever inward to the eye to examine and release.